Nancy Coonsman

-Nancy Coonsman Hahn (August 28, 1887 – January 27, 1976) was an American sculptor who won the commission for the Missouri War Memorial in Cheppy, France.
+Nancy Coonsman Hahn (August 28, 1887 – January 27, 1976) was an American sculptor who won the commission for the Missouri War Memorial in Chépy, France.

 Early life

 George Julian Zolnay with sculpture students at Art Academy of People's University.
 Nancy Coonsman is kneeling on the far right.

 Nancy Coonsman was born in St. Louis, Missouri, on August 28, 1887, the daughter of Robert A. Coonsman (b.
 1851) and Henrietta "Nettie" Hynson (b.
 1854).

 After passing through the public schools her mother influenced her to develop the talent which she displayed early, and which she herself possessed in a marked degree when young, but had never had the opportunity of developing.
 Rodney Coonsman, her brother, was interested in the financial sheet of a local newspaper, and his wife was an artist of considerable reputation.

 She graduated from the Central High School in 1906.
 Coonsman took a four-year course in the St. Louis School of Fine Arts of Washington University in St. Louis, in 1911 as an honor student under George Julian Zolnay.
 This privilege was only accorded to those who showed unusual talent.
 She then studied in Philadelphia at the Pennsylvania Academy of the Fine Arts with Charles Grafly, then in New York City under Abastenia St. Leger Eberle.